This course 36CJ leads to PGCE(M)QTS. Further clarity on the significance of teacher training qualifications can be found here.

 WLTSA enables you to choose your host school at application.
 Later, if there is a vacancy in your host school and they want to retain you, you can be employed fairly seamlessly the following year without the post being advertised.
 By becoming a WLTSA trainee, all our secondary schools could also employ you this way and we operate a pool.

 Our aim is to produce exceptional teachers who can remain in alliance schools, continuing to further their career with the benefit of our on-going CPD.

-Having chosen your host school with WLTSA, you would attend the same university sessions with those who applied through the university and with other school partnerships; have full access to university facilities and mentors; and the university still awards your PGCE.
+You would enrol at the university and attend the same university sessions with those who applied directly through the university; have full access to university facilities and mentors; and the university still awards your PGCE.
 WLTSA selects a second contrasting school for your ‘away’ placement.

 UCL draws on current research to inform a student’s psychology and social science teaching, encouraging them to engage with recent debates, literature and policy.
 Our underlying aim is to develop students as reflective and highly skilled teachers.